Applications for a number of grants, awards, prizes and scholarships administered by ANMF (Victorian Branch) and other organisations are now open.

 When the regulatory functions of the Nurses Board of Victoria (NBV) were transferred to the national registration scheme, the NBV used its assets to establish the Nurses Board of Victoria Legacy Limited (NBVLL), which offers grants and the Rosemary Kelley Trust for nurses and midwives.
-Applications closed for major grants, and close 4pm Friday 27 September for minor grants.
+Applications will re-open mid 2021.

 Hospital in the Home (HITH) Society Australasia Ltd

 HITH Society Australasia represents health professionals who provide hospital in the home care.
 HITH offers two annual scholarships for eligible nurses.
-Applications will re-open to late 2020 (TBC) for:
+Applications will re-open mid to late 2021 (TBC) for:

 - Regal Home Health Scholarship